 - Go to Advanced, then RTC.
 Move the slider to the right to enable the feature.

-The Upload menu option in the above screenshot contains the "Upload after other shares" option, which is the lowest available priority.
+The Upload menu option in the below screenshot contains the "Upload after other shares" option, which is the lowest available priority.
 Note that "Upload after other shares" will be disabled for shares with RTC enabled.

 Reduce Share Exposure